MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/clientv2-admin-guide-customizations.md

 ## Turn off document tracking features (public preview)

-This configuration uses a policy [advanced setting](#how-to-configure-advanced-settings-for-the-client-by-using-office-365-security--compliance-center-powershell) that you must configure by using Office 365 Security & Compliance Center PowerShell.

 By default, document tracking features are turned on for your tenant.
 To turn them off, such as for privacy requirements in your orgnization or region, set the **EnableTrackAndRevoke** value to **False**.

 Once turned off, document tracking data will not longer be available in your organization, and users will no longer see the [**Revoke**](revoke-access-user.md#revoke-access-from-microsoft-office-apps) menu option in their Office apps.